vplauzon/kusto-x/README.md

 }
 ```

 The only difference between running this control flow and running the command directly is retry upon.
+Also the procedure is run asynchronously (as a job).

 ## Sequence

-A sequence allows to run more than one command:
+A sequence allows to run more than one statement:

 ```kusto
 @run-procedure{